Skip to content

 The National Police Museum

-The next exhibition at the National Police Museum Marias and Mörkös – Police Vehicles On and Off the Road will open in spring 2024.
-The exhibition will include a diverse display of police vehicles: cars, motorcycles, scooters, snowmobiles and all-terrain vehicles.
+What were antenna cars?
+When did the colour of police flashlight turn blue?
+What is the origin of the police vehicle nicknames Maria and Mörkö?
+The next special exhibition of the Police Museum, Marias and Mörkös – Police vehicles on and off the road, will include a diverse display of police vehicles: cars, motorcycles, scooters, snowmobiles and all-terrain vehicles.

 The Finnish Labour Museum Werstas